 - A combination, or 'combi', boiler is economical to run.
 It heats up water immediately from the mains so you don't have to wait for water to heat up, or worry about it running out.
 There's no need for a hot water tank or cylinder, saving you space.
-However, it might not be suitable for larger households that use a lot of hot water in a short space of time. - Most older boilers are conventional boilers (also known as heat only, open vent or regular boilers).
+However, it may not be suitable for larger households that use a lot of hot water in a short space of time. - Most older boilers are conventional boilers (also known as heat only, open vent or regular boilers).
 They need more space than combination boilers, as you'll need a hot water cylinder in the airing cupboard and a water tank in the loft.
 You may have to wait for hot water as the tank refills.

-For gas and propane boilers, the installer must be Gas Safe registered (page 39).
-For oil boilers, use an installer registered with the OFTEC (Oil Firing Technical Association) (page 39).
+For gas and propane boilers, the installer must be Gas Safe registered (page 40).
+For oil and solid fuel boilers, use an installer registered with the OFTEC (Oil Firing Technical Association) (page 42).

-You might also like to consider a heat pump or another ecofriendly alternative.
+You might also like to consider a heat pump or another eco-friendly alternative.
 Do some research into which solution is best for you.